-Air Resources Laboratory partnered with the NOAA Office of Response and Restoration and the National Weather Service
+Air Resources Laboratory hosts a workshop for the National Weather Service

 June 20, 2024